| DevolutionThe Communications Agenda Issues and opportunities to be addressedA discussion document from UNISONScotland's Communications

 How to maintain a UK wide corporate image, quality

-The fragmentation of communications has meant
+of productions etc The fragmentation of communications has meant

 varying levels and quality of production.
 ‘National' material